UPPMAX/programming_formalisms/docs/git/contribute.md

     - Repositories that are shared online often synchronize via **pull requests** or **merge requests**.
     - Repositories that are forked or cloned **do not automatically synchronize themselves**.

-???- question "quiz"

-## Exercises

-# Apply merge

-!!!- info "Learning objectives"

-    - practice doing Pull Requests using the GitHub interface
-    - practice doing a code review
-    - practice fixing merge conflicts on GitHub
-    - practice merging branches using the command-line interface
-    - practice fixing merge conflicts on local computer, using the command-line interface

-???- question "For teachers"

-    Teaching goals are:

-    - Learners have practiced doing Pull Requests using the GitHub interface
-    - Learners have practiced doing a code review
-    - Learners have practiced fixing merge conflicts on GitHub
-    - Learners have practiced merging branches using the command-line interface
-    - Learners have practiced fixing merge conflicts on local computer, using the command-line interface

-    ```mermaid
-    gantt
-      title Lesson plan apply merge
-      dateFormat X
-      axisFormat %s
-      Introduction: intro, 0, 5s
-      Theory 1: theory_1, after intro, 5s
-      Exercise 1: crit, exercise_1, after theory_1, 40s
-      Feedback 1: feedback_1, after exercise_1, 10s
-    ```

-    Prior questions:

-    - What does a merge do?
-    - What does a merge do?
-    - Do we need merging?
-When?
-Why?
-    - When does a merge give a merge conflict?
-    - Can a `git commit` result in a merge conflict?
-Why?
-    - Can a `git push` result in a merge conflict?
-Why?
-    - Can a `git pull` result in a merge conflict?
-Why?

-# Branches, merging, code reviews

-Branches allow us to work independently.
-Here we use branches to do so.

-However, when we merge branches, it may result in a merge conflict.
-A merge conflict occurs when git is unsure how to merge branches and asks a human for help.
-Here we create merge conflicts on trivial code.

-One can suggest to merge branches on GitHub, where it is called a Pull Request.
-For a Pull Request, a team member can be asked for a code review.
-Code reviews are useful for many reasons, among others the spread of knowledge.

-One can merge branches locally, using the command-line.
-This will bypass code review and that is OK.
-For example, merging develop to your topic branch does not need a code review.

 ## Exercises